Geometric formulation of $k$-essence and late-time acceleration: Action principles for integrable nonmetricity

+The two branches with either $b_1 >0$ or $b_1 \leq 0$ display uniquely different physical properties, which we discuss below.
+Note that the case with $b_2<0$ and $b_1>0$ is always unstable.

-Note that $\rho_{\phi} \geq 0 $ alone implies both of the above constraints, while requiring only the sound speed to be positive $c_s^2 \geq 0$ restricts the signs of $b_1$ and $b_2$ to differ from one another.
-The first condition $b_1 \leq 0$ also arises from requiring the quadratic kinetic term appearing in the action $b_1 \pi^{\mu} \pi_{\mu} = - b_1 X^2$ to have the correct sign, see Sec. \ref{sec:3A}.
-Both the Weyl and Schr\"{o}dinger geometries (with $\xi=0$) satisfy these stability constraints.
-The result is less trivial in the case where the quartic kinetic terms are present in the action, $b_2 \neq 0$.
-We also find that if both constraints are satisfied, the equation of state is bound by $1/3 \leq w_{\phi} \leq 1$, ruling out accelerating behaviour.
+A further condition sometimes imposed for viable background cosmological dynamics is a positive energy density $\rho_{\phi} \geq 0$ \cite{Bahamonde:2017ize}.
+Such a condition is usually independent from the stability criteria (\ref{constr}); however, for our particular quadratic model, if both $\rho_{\phi} \geq 0$ and $c_s^2 \geq 0$ are upheld, this gives identical constraints to (\ref{constr2}).
+We therefore use $\rho_{\phi} \geq 0$ interchangeably with $\rho_{\phi,X} \geq 0$ in this work.
+Note that $b_1 < 0$ also arises from requiring the quadratic kinetic term appearing in the action $b_1 \pi^{\mu} \pi_{\mu} = - 2b_1 X$ to have the correct sign, see Sec. \ref{sec:3A}.
+Hence, both the Weyl and Schr\"{o}dinger geometries (with $\xi=0$ and $b_2=0$) satisfy the first set of stability constraints.
+The result is less trivial in the case where the quadratic kinetic terms are present in the action, $b_2 \neq 0$, such as the completely symmetric geometries.

-On the other hand, in past studies of the equivalent model \cite{Chiba:1999ka} it is often only demanded that $\rho_{\phi} \geq 0$ for large $X$, which then allows for $b_1 \geq 0$ with $b_2 \geq 0$.
-The same holds for stability against perturbations with $c_s^2 \geq 0$ for large $X$.
-The sound speed squared will be non-negative provided $-1 \leq w_{\phi} < 5/3$, thus allowing for late-time accelerating solutions.
-However, a more detailed analysis of the full phase space is needed to ensure that unstable regions with $\rho_{\phi} <0$ and $c_s^2 <0$ are avoided at all times (i.e., along trajectories within the physical phase space).
+In the branch\footnote{Note that in the case with $b_1 < 0$ and $b_2<0$, we retrieve the well-known result that all stable configurations are superluminal \cite{Babichev:2007dw}.
+However, in the next section we show that these regions evolve to past instabilities.} where $b_1 \leq 0$ the equation of state is bound between $1/3 \leq w_{\phi} < 5/3$, while in the other branch with $b_1>0$ we instead have $-1 \leq w_{\phi} \leq 1/3$.
+The former $b_1 \leq 0$ branch therefore cannot give rise to stable accelerating solutions.
+Consequently, neither branch can allow for stable phantom crossing, see also \cite{Vikman:2004dc}.
+More importantly, in the physically interesting $b_1>0$ case, the sound speed is free from superluminal propagation at all times and bound between $0 \leq c_s^2 < 1/3$.
+However, a more detailed analysis of the full phase space is needed to ensure that these unstable regions with $c_s^2 <0$ or $\rho_{\phi} <0 $ are dynamically avoided at all times (i.e., along trajectories within the physical phase space).
 We will investigate exactly this in the dynamical systems analysis of the following section.
 We will also explain why these additional stability arguments are essential for constraining the model against observations.